Ayeshan-Oshitha/Tutorial-Project--Game-App--dotNet-Microservice/README.md

 add above code to docker-compose.yml file

+Then use terminal (view -> Terminal) to run the docker image

-To Run - `docker-compose up -d`
+- To Run - `docker-compose up -d`

-To stop the container: - `docker-compose down`
+- To stop the container: - `docker-compose down`